 Fluorescent bent lamps

 Occasionally, you’ll come across fluorescent bent lamps with a 1 and 5/8-inch leg spacing.
-I also saw these used in a 2 x 2 troffer on the tour, and the building actually had three lamps in each troffer, giving off a very even and full amount of light.
+When used in a 2x2 troffer, they will give off a very even, full amount of light.

-Typically, retail spaces like department stores prefer to use 2 x 2 troffers over 2 x 4 troffers for general lighting.
-The 2 x 2 gives the space a cleaner look, whereas the 2 x 4 troffers could make the space feel like a commercial office.
+Some retail spaces like to use 2x2 troffers over 2x4 troffers for general lighting.
+The 2x2 gives the space a cleaner look, whereas the 2x4 troffers can make the space feel like a commercial office.

 The other common application in which you see circlines is “bubble” bowls.
 You know – those bowls that are typically in hotel or church hallways on the ceiling?
 If you take them off, you’ll probably find two fluorescent circlines inside, giving the fixture an even glow.